Friday, February 13, 2026

 Measurements of the anisotropies have allowed precise determinations of key cosmological parameters by fitting theoretical predictions to the data shown below from the 2018 Planck collaboration.
 Different peaks have different physical origins.

 Aside.
-This paper has been cited 19000 times but has almost 200 authors.
+The paper from the Planck 2 collaboration has been cited 19000 times, but has almost 200 authors.
 How does one use that information in evaluating individual authors in job and promotion applications?
-How does are they to be compared to a single author paper with 100 citations or a five-author paper with 500 citations?
+How are they to be compared to a single-author paper with 100 citations or a five-author paper with 500 citations?

 Is this a golden age for cosmology?